 The partnership also includes many other local bodies like:

-The Chair of the SHP is the Chief Executive of Harlow Council, Brian Keane.
+The Chair of the SHP is the Chief Executive of Harlow Council.

-The SHP is supported by 4 priority groups.
+The SHP is currently supported by 5 priority groups.
 Each group produces action plans in order to achieve the objectives of the partnership.